 A variety of classes and workshops are also offered here, like Yoga, Tai Chi, Chi Kung, Breath Practice, Relaxation Techniques, Mindfulness Training.
 Some of the workshops offered include The Power of Mindfulness, Simple Ways to Unplug, Finding Gratitude, Living in the Moment, The 7 Secrets to Inner Power, Clearing the Monkey Mind, and The Power of Visualization.

 Ask about the many Mineral Bath Massage Packages, and of course, you can simply sign up for a good old fashioned soak, too.
 Choose from one of the seven private geothermal tub rooms, rented at 30 to 60 minute increments with a max capacity of two people.
 Aromatherapy is complimentary with a free rented room, along with access to the geothermal steam room and the outdoor tub.

 Private Mineral Bath

 - Reserve Outdoor Tub With 5 Person Maximum—$60 per hour

-For an up to date list of all services and pricing, click HERE.
+For the most current information on pricing and reservations, please dial the property directly at (775) 853-6600.
 Reservations fill up quick at this historic site!
 Please make your appointment a minimum of 48 hours in advance, and plan on securing your spot with a credit card.